What Do Those Degrees Mean?

-The Coordinator of Health Promotion and Alcohol and Other Drug Program (AOD) Coordinator are both health professionals who has been trained to plan, implement, and evaluate programs which promote healthy behaviors.
+The Coordinator of Health Promotion and Alcohol and Other Drug Program (AOD) Coordinator are both health professionals who have been trained to plan, implement, and evaluate programs which promote healthy behaviors.
 The AOD Program Coordinator focuses specifically on alcohol, whereas the Coordinator of Health Promotion addresses a variety of health-related topics, including sexual health, nutrition, physical fitness, and healthy relationships.
 Both professionals have at least a bachelor's degree but may hold a master's degree or higher; fields of study include Health Science, Health Promotion, Physical Education, Public Health, Psychology, Counseling, Education, and College Personnel.
 Coordinators design and prepare health education materials such as fliers and brochures, mass media, health displays, classes, workshops, and presentations to groups and individuals.
-A Coordinator also serves as a resource person who works to help improve health of others.
+A Coordinator also serves as a resource person who works to help improve the health of others.
 In a college setting, Coordinators often have a background in student development, and they work with various others on campus to plan and implement programs.
 In addition, campus Coordinator of Health Promotions are frequently are involved in training student volunteers/peer educators, and AOD Program Coordinators may be involved with creating alternatives to alcohol/drug sanctions on campus.